South Dakota Medicaid for Seniors & Long-Term Care

 • Home health aide services

-• Home and Community Based Services (HCBS) waiver programs
+• HOPE Waiver — South Dakota's primary Home and Community Based Services (HCBS) waiver for seniors

 • Adult Day Services